-PREREQUISITE: Min.
-2.0 GPA; 90% attendance record; reading, writing, and math at the 10th grade level.
-Above average mechanical aptitude
+Prerequisite: Minimum 2.0 GPA; 90% attendance record; reading, writing, and math at the 10th grade level; above average mechanical aptitude

-Recommended: Industrial arts courses
+Recommended: Industrial Technology courses

-This course is the first year of a two-year program intended to prepare students as entry-level technicians working on heavy construction equipment, trucks, industrial plant vehicles, and agricultural equipment.
-Instruction will involve practice in the maintenance, service, repair, and overhaul of equipment such as engines, power trains, controls, and other components on buses, heavy trucks, earth moving equipment, agricultural equipment, lift trucks, and stationary power plants.
+Course Description: This course is the first year of a two-year program intended to prepare students as entry-level technicians working on heavy construction equipment, trucks, industrial plant vehicles, and agricultural equipment.
+Instruction will involve practice in the maintenance, service, repair, and overhaul of equipment such as engines, power trains, controls, and other components on buses, heavy trucks, and earth moving equipment, agricultural equipment, lift trucks, and stationary power plants.
+This course has a large percentage of graduates that enter directly into the diesel industry or post-secondary internships in the diesel mechanics field.
+Industry involvement is prevalent in this course.